dnc1994/MiniJavaCF/doc/report.md

 #### Expression

 The most significant change is about expressions.
 The motivation here is to **support the parsing of operator precedence**.
 The problem with the original grammar is that its `expression` contains too many things.
-With closer examination, we find that it can be splitted into two parts.
+With closer examination, we find that it can be split into two parts.

 We define `atom` to be expressions that **can evaluate to primitive types**; while `nonAtom` to be those that can't.
-We can see that logical and arithemic expressions only involve `atom`.
+We can see that logical and arithmetic expressions only involve `atom`.
 Therefore, we have:

 ```text
 expression